 Step 4 – Make The Coconut Frosting

 Beat the butter.
 Add the sugar.
 Add the extract, milk, and salt.
-Mix until smooth and silky consistency is reached.
+Mix until a smooth and silky consistency is reached.

 Coconut buttercream frosting in a mixing bowl.